drufball/yosai/_drafts/actualization.md

 Moto felt his cheeks flush with anger.
 "I don't need special treatment.
 I can take care of myself."

 Iruka laughed.
 "Oh yeah, totally.
 Look at your body.
 Picture of health and self preservation right there.
-Look, I'm not happy about losing my weekends either.
+I'm not happy about losing my weekends either, kid.
 But until you can show a bit more control, it's extra lessons with me."

-"Fine, when do we start?"
+"Fine."
+Moto turned towards the wall in a huff.
+"When do we start?"

-Iruka stood and walked to the corner, where she grabbed a pair crutches.
+Iruka stood and walked to the corner, where she grabbed a pair of crutches.
 "Glad you asked.
 Now."

 Moto looked at his badly damaged body.
-"Don't you think I'm not in the best shape for this?"
+"Shouldn't we wait until I'm healed?"

 The corner of Iruka's mouth twisted upwards in a wry smile.
-"If you're determined to break your body every chance you get, you can deal with the consequences.
-Besides, the pain will be a good motivator not to mess up."
+She raised her voice in a mocking tone. "'I don't plan on growing old anyways.'"
 She thrust the crutches towards him.
+"Where's all that tough talk now, kid?
+If you're determined to break your body every chance you get, you can deal with the consequences.
+Besides, the pain will be a good motivator not to mess up.

 "Get up.
 Let's go."